 Waterproof lashes can make your lashes worse for wear.

-Sure the idea of a water-resistant mascara certainly sounds nice: you don’t have to worry about the product streaming down your face when you dive into the swimming pool or at sweating it out at the gym.
+Sure the idea of a budge-proof mascara certainly sounds nice: you don’t have to worry about the product streaming down your face when you dive into the swimming pool or at sweating it out at the gym.
 It also won’t budge when your eyes water from seasonal allergies—or when you’re feeling especially emotional.

 But the waxes and silicones that make waterproof mascara so resilient against all of the above is what will actually make your lashes very dry and brittle, which makes it very easy for them to fall out.